 You can never be too safe or intervene too early – even if you believe your teen is just “experimenting”.
 Casual or experimental use can quickly turn into abuse, dependence or addiction; leading to accidents, legal trouble, and serious health problems.
 If you are at all concerned about your child – you can and should intervene.

-Visit the Drug-Free Organization for a parent checklist with information and videos to help guide you through the steps above.
+Visit the Partnership for Drug-Free Kids for a parent checklist with information and videos to help guide you through the steps above.

 2019 Interactive Handbook

 Documents & More